iauns/cpm/README.md

 use this.
 Include a call to ``CPM_ForceOnlyOneModuleVersion`` anywhere in your module's CMakeLists.txt file to enforce this.
 Usually this call is made directly after calling ``CPM_InitModule``.

+If you do this, you should indicate it in your module's JSON file.
+It is important to separate these modules from 'regular' modules.

 FAQ
 ===